-Recycling Drop-Off Sites
+Community Recycling Drop-Off Sites

 Champaign County has encouraged local recycling drop sites that collect plastic, glass and metal food & beverage containers.
 In 1993, Champaign County applied for and received a Hometown Assistance Grant to establish public recycling drop-off sites in six communities within the County including: Homer, Ogden, Philo, Tolono, Sidney, and St. Joseph.
-During 1994-1995, funds from this Grant were subsequently used by Champaign County to establish additional recycling drop-off sites in the communities of Thomasboro, Gifford, and Fisher.
+During 1994-1995, funds from this Grant were subsequently used by Champaign County to establish additional recycling drop-off sites in the communities of Thomasboro,

+Gifford, and Fisher.
 The County used the Grant funds received (approximately \$22,000) to offset the start-up costs such as fencing, collection containers and signage.
-At least four of the community public recycling drop-off sites remain in operation today:
+Due to increased popularity of the drop-off sites, continued instances of illegal dumping occurring at the sites, and increased operational costs to hosting municipalities and townships, all but three of these smaller community public recycling drop-off sites have been closed.
+Three community recycling drop-off sites remain in operation today:

 - 1) The Village of Ogden and Ogden Township jointly fund a recycling drop-off site in the Village of Ogden.
-A private waste hauler is paid monthly to service the Ogden drop-off site. - 2) The Village of St. Joseph and St. Joseph Township jointly fund a recycling drop-off site in the Village of St. Joseph.
-A private waste hauler is paid monthly to service the St. Joseph drop-off site. - 3) The Village of Homer and South Homer Township jointly fund a recycling drop-off site in the Village of Homer.
-A private waste hauler is paid monthly to service the Homer recycling drop-off site. - 4) The Village of Philo and Philo Township jointly fund a recycling drop-off site in the Village of Philo, which is serviced by a private waste hauler.
+A private waste hauler is paid monthly to service the Ogden drop-off site. - 2) The Village of Homer and South Homer Township jointly fund a recycling drop-off site in the Village of Homer.
+A private waste hauler is paid monthly to service the Homer recycling drop-off site. - 3) The Village of Philo and Philo Township jointly fund a recycling drop-off site in the Village of Philo, which is serviced by a private waste hauler.